 – The Watson Institute for International and Public Affairs (source)

-Others have opined on King’s glibly pondering civil war as a sitting member of Congress, the fact that he overlooked the fact that his own state is “blue” in the image, his transphobia, or his timing (the post came just a day after a white supremacist killed 50 people in New Zealand mosques).
+Others have opined on King’s glibly pondering civil war as a sitting member of Congress, or that he overlooked the fact that his own state is “blue” in the image, his transphobia, or his timing (the post came just a day after a white supremacist killed 50 people in New Zealand mosques).
 I’d like to focus on the idea of “winning” a civil war.

 First, a step back.
 The way that we initially frame a question has a big impact on our thinking.
-As the linguist George Lakoff wrote around the time of the First Gulf War, “metaphors can kill.”
+As the linguist George Lakoff wrote during the First Gulf War, “metaphors can kill.”
 To frame war solely in terms of winning and losing (ex. an image of two boxers) does a great disservice to what actually happens during wars.
 Lakoff continued: “It is important to distinguish what is metaphorical from what is not.
 Pain, dismemberment, death, starvation, and the death and injury of loved ones are not metaphorical.
 They are real and in a war, they could afflict tens, perhaps hundreds of thousands, of real human beings, whether Iraqi, Kuwaiti, or American.”
 Certainly, the same suffering would apply to a civil war in the U.S.

 Historical Lessons: How Destructive Would a Civil War Be?